kleintob/website/content/building-blocks/store-and-document-your-data/store-data/aws-s3-buckets.md

 **Some terminology**

 You will often read about **AWS S3 buckets**.
 What are they?
 Put simply, a bucket is a container for objects (files) stored in Amazon S3.
 Every object must be contained in a bucket.
 A single user can have as many buckets as they want.
-Inside a bucket, you can create as many folders you want.
+Inside a bucket, you can create as many folders as you want.
 {{% /tip %}}

 {{% warning %}}